 What if I have a male guardian dog?

 Male guardian dogs are usually used for breeding after 12-18 months.
 We ask that you make your dog available for breeding.
 Most of our guardian boys aren’t used for breeding very often.
-Most of the time the dogs will need to be with us less than 24 hours each time we pick him up.
+Most of the time the dogs will need to be with us for about three days each time we pick him up.